DvDty/blog/README.md

 # Easy blog

 Easy blog is a simple autonomous blog generation tool.
-It converts markdown content to HTML pages, collected in easily navigable landing page.
+It converts markdown content to HTML pages, collected in easily navigatable landing page.